wp-plugins/simple-bar/readme.txt

 Simple Bar plugin offers simple and user friendly user interface.
 Customize your own bar via options panel with important features which most of the bar plugins do not offer.
 Responsive , zero coding skills required, fulfill your needs.

 > You can add any type of content Ads,Images,HTML,Embed Videos,or even embed contact forms of any Wordpress form plugin with simple short-code and collect leads or let people contact you.
 This plugin will offer end-less possibilities.
-You should Get the premium Version right now to access all features. <a href="http://web-settler.com/notification-bar/">Get Premium Version</a>

 * Provides easy and simple user interface.